 This is any personal voluntary contribution paid into a fund which is not eligible for a tax deduction, and includes spouse contributions, government co-contributions, and any personal voluntary contributions.

 As a result of there being no entitlement to claim a tax deduction for non-concessional contributions, no contributions tax is payable on these contributions when paid to a super fund.
-For example, if the contribution was $1,000, the super contributions tax would be $0 so the net after tax contribution is still $1,000.
+For example, if the contribution was $1,000, the super contributions tax would be $0 so the net after tax contribution into the member’s fund is still $1,000.